kebaldwi/CATC-TEMPLATES/LABS/LAB-8-Cisco-Workflows/module4-exercise2.md

 >
 > * In the previous example, your API key is available to other workflow users (until RBAC enhancements roll out).
 Maybe this is OK, but be aware of potentially sensitive things you include in your workflows.
 > * Exporting/importing may have issues.
 Workflows and custom Atomics each have a unique UUID for the platform.
 Currently the standard Workflows Export function does not include custom Atomics when exporting a workflow.

-> [!NOTE]
+>
->  that you can export your custom Atomic separately from your workflow.
+> **Note:** That you can export your custom Atomic separately from your workflow.
 If another user imports your workflow, the platform looks for the Atomics to already be present with the identical UUID.
 In other words, if you plan to export your workflows so others can import them, it’s best practice to *not* leverage custom atomics.

 ## Summary